Eisheiligen in Germany – The German Ice Saints of May

 Mamertus, Pankratius, Servatius often bring cold and annoyance

-Students of Galileo conducted a lengthy study of the world around them, and determined that YES.
+Students of Galileo conducted a lengthy study of the world around them and determined that YES.
 Cold snaps appeared during these 5 days.
-And weather records from the 19th and 20th century do show cold periods during that time in May.
-Although it’s not scientifically proven, modern Meteorologists point out that there really is something to it.
-Right around the time of the Eisheiligen, changing seasons causes cold polar air to flow south to the Alps.
+Weather records from the 19th and 20th centuries show cold periods during those days in May.
+Although it’s not scientifically proven, modern Meteorologists point out that there is something to it.
+Around the time of the Eisheiligen, changing seasons causes cold polar air to flow south to the Alps.
 So yes, it’s entirely possible that the Eisheiligen bring with them one last blast of cold to Central Europe.

-True of not, if you live in Germany, it probably wouldn’t hurt to wait another day to set out seedlings.
-How about the feast day for St Honoratus, the patron Saint of Bakers?
-His relics are used to promote good wheat harvest… so it’s a perfect day to plant!
+True or not, if you live in Germany, it wouldn’t hurt to wait another day to set out seedlings.
+Maybe on May 16, the feast day for St Honoratus, the patron Saint of Bakers?
+His relics promote good wheat harvest, so it’s a perfect day to plant!

 8 thoughts on “Eisheiligen in Germany – The German Ice Saints of May